 We have a large family as well with six children.
 Their ages are 15, 14, 12, 11, 7 and 6.
 Five of them are boys who seem to be constantly hungry so grocery dollars must be well spent.
 First, we buy half a beef from a local farmer, a whole pig and numerous whole chickens.
 I spend Sunday afternoons preparing snacks for kids' lunches.
 The Sunday evening meal is usually quite large as the leftovers form the basis of the meals for the week.
 For example, if I prepare a roast dinner, the leftover roast can become beef stroganoff, beef stir-fry, sweet and sour beef strips, etc. later in the week.
 This helps to make the meal planning for the week a bit easier (and quicker).
 We cook from scratch and make things like beef and cabbage buns, homemade pizza pops, burritos, etc. in large quantities and freeze them for those hungry teenagers to eat as snacks.

 Vacations that involve eating out or hotel rooms are out of the question.
 We purchased a used travel trailer that sleeps all 8 of us and our vacation time is spent camping.
-We camp about two weekends a month May through September as well as take a one-week trip to the Kananaskis in Alberta (about two hours away from our home).
-The cost is about $17 per night and our family spends the day hiking, biking, fishing and enjoying the evening educational amphitheater plays put on by the park's interpreters.
+We camp about two weekends a month from May through September, as well as take a one-week trip to the Kananaskis in Alberta (about two hours away from our home).
+Our family spends the day hiking, biking, fishing and enjoying the evening educational amphitheater plays put on by the park's interpreters.
 So I can enjoy the camping experience, I prepare and freeze meals that just need to be reheated.

 Time management is crucial.
 I have a day timer.
 One column is for me and my tasks (banking, cleaning, errands, meal planning, etc.), one column is for my kids' activities, and one is for school activities (library day, band festival, parent teacher interviews).
 The main calendar in the kitchen has large squares for each day and shows a month at a time.
 This is purchased at Costco.
 This is for my family to see at a glance what is coming up in terms of activities, doctor appointments, etc. You can assign each person a "color" and write anything that pertains to them in that color.